 Data science in logistics, supply chain, and transportation is not an isolated capability.
 It depends on the same foundations that support all data-driven decision-making: governance, ownership, quality, and decision clarity.

-An effective data strategy positions data science as a capability that sits on top of these foundations — not as a substitute for them.
-Enterprise data strategy provides the executive framework that aligns data science investment with organisational priorities, risk tolerance, and operating structure.
+An effective executive data framework positions data science as a capability that sits on top of these foundations — not as a substitute for them.
+Enterprise data framework provides the executive framework that aligns data science investment with organisational priorities, risk tolerance, and operating structure.

-For a view of what big data analytics requires specifically from logistics data, or for illustrative examples of what diagnostics uncover in practice, see Logistics Data Strategy Examples.
+For a view of what big data analytics requires specifically from logistics data, or for illustrative examples of what diagnostics uncover in practice, see Logistics governance examples.